 What is Robotic Surgery?

 Robotic surgery is the use of robotic technology to perform complex surgeries.
-This is made possible by the da Vinci Surgical System which comprise of three components: a surgeon’s console, a patient-side robotic cart with 4 arms, and a 10 times magnified, high-definition 3D vision system (Fig 1, 2 & 3).
+The most established is the da Vinci Surgical System which comprise of 3 components: a surgeon’s console, a patient-side robotic cart with 4 arms, and a 10 times magnified, high-definition 3D vision system (Fig 1).
 A common misconception is that the robot performs the surgery; the robot is not performing surgery; the surgeon does the surgery using the robot as the interface.

 Robotic versus Standard Laparoscopy

 Robotic laparoscopy has a shorter learning curve.
 The combination of 3-D, magnified vision with endowrist, intuitive instrument movements make dissection and suturing so much easier for the surgeon.
 Although there is no tactile feedback on the robot, this is overcome by the superior vision.
 In standard laparoscopy, the surgeon has to overcome the limitation of rigid, counter-intuitive instrument movements.
 He also needs to have a regular, high patient load to maintain his laparoscopic skills.
 For long laparoscopic procedures, fatigue and muscle ache are bound to set in.
 On the other hand, the da Vinci robot allows the surgeon to sit comfortably in a chair while doing the surgery.
 This relieves physical fatigue and allows the surgeon to concentrate better.
 After all, this is still laparoscopic surgery, just that it is now robotically-assisted.